 So you are moving to Amsterdam?
 Congrats!
 Speaking from my heart, after almost 4 years living there, that’s one of the best cities to reside in.
 Apart from being unbelievably pretty, super lively, extremely multicultural, there’s always something going on.
 However, every district has its own charm and (dis)advantages.
 With the help of Nestpick, a search aggregator that helps you browse through thousands of apartment rental offers in Amsterdam, I give you some tips on where is best to live, according to a local.

 That’s the oldest part and the buzzing hub of Amsterdam.
 Most of the touristic attractions are spread around – Dam Square, the Royal Palace, Central station, Bloemenmarkt (the flower market), Spui square and Leidseplein.

 Under the borders of Amsterdam Centrum lie the famous Red light district as well.
 Lots of bars and nightclubs can be found in this area of Amsterdam.
-The picturesque Jordaan neighborhood offers completely opposite atmosphere with its cute small boutiques and neat cozy cafes.
+The picturesque Jordaan neighborhood offers a completely opposite atmosphere with its cute small boutiques and neat cozy cafes.

 Pros: Living in the very heart of the city, you can walk everywhere.
 Great connection with the other areas in Amsterdam.
 Perfect if you like going out.